nronzel/Wthr/README.md

 ## How To Use

-Visit the [live preview]("https://nronzel.github.io/Wthr/") of the site, courtesy of Github Pages.
+Visit the [Live Preview](https://nronzel.github.io/Wthr/) of the site, courtesy of Github Pages.

 It should automatically get the weather for you based on IP address.